-In Britain, the lament goes, there is no space for people to live and no bond between them on the streets.
+In Britain, the lament goes, there is no space for people to live in and no bond between them.
 British towns are ghettoized.
 Though nearly every town in the UK still has its quintessentially British recesses, with tea joints, cakes and overhanging lavender in pots adjoining pubs, most towns are simply not like this.
-In fact, they’re barely even recognizable.
-There are streets where one cannot hear anyone speaking English.
-Roads are filled with broken shards of beer bottles, the signature of Tony Blair’s liberalization of street drinking in the late 90s.
+In truth, they’re barely even recognisable.
+There are streets where one cannot hear anyone speak English.
+Roads are filled with broken glass shards, the signature of Tony Blair’s late-nineties liberalisation of street drinking.
 Entire areas are inhabited by Kurd kebab shops or Roma gypsies trying to (re)sell stolen watches.
-The only visible British signs are the haunting grey facades of old Anglican churches, with their Belgian glass panes hidden behind metallic mesh to spare them from vandalism, and homeless addicts crouched on graveyards next to the cathedral grounds, dauntless, as police forces in the UK are impotent.
+The only visible British signs are the haunting grey facades of old Anglican churches, their Belgian windowpanes behind metallic mesh to spare them from vandalism, and homeless addicts crouched on graveyards next to the cathedral grounds, dauntless, as police forces in the UK are impotent.
 Lanes and bylanes are replete with shops selling Arab abayas and books spreading the virtues of Koranic matrimony.
-In the bigger cities, you will see weasel-faced louts smoking dope unworriedly in bus stops.
-Be careless, and you might feel the soft poke of a sharpened knife in your spine, asking to part with your cash.
+In the bigger cities, weasel-faced louts smoke dope unworriedly in bus stops.
+Get careless, and you may feel the soft poke of a sharpened knife in your spine, asking to part with your cash.
 Homelessness and beggary are rife in every corner, but —unlike what is the case in India— baffling to observe, since most of these tramps are able-bodied men who could, presumably, find work.
 Yet they do not.

 Britain is undoubtedly in the midst of a housing and healthcare crisis.
 Though my healthcare was already paid for by my insurance, it took me a month staying at a backpacker hostel to find accommodation in a damp, depressing, brick-red council house in post-industrial Nottingham that I was quickly prompted to replace for a slightly more decent —if much more expensive— flat, before too long.
 Murderers, rapists and refugees in Scandinavia —even the rare ones who are in jail for their crimes— live in conditions better than the ones I found myself in.
 The country that had once perfected public manners and the stoic demeanour has given way to utter laxity and lawlessness.
 And the one thing everybody should agree on, when it comes to Brexit, is that —like it or not— it didn’t happen in a vacuum.